bcrowell/karl/README.md

 (Disadvantages of Kruskal coordinates: computationally expensive, computationally expensive in arcsinh-Kruskal to determine when we've hit the singularity.)

+Allow sanity tests for whether the geodesic maintains its timelike, null, or spacelike character, and in the timelike case for whether it stays in the future or past light cone.
+A common numerical behavior when hitting the singularity is to get a bounce.

 ## Ideas for samples and educational apps

 Animation of a cloud of test particles undergoing tidal distortions.